 9. Either attach the safety pin to the other side of the elastic and leave it like that or sew the ends together.

-If you have any questions on any parts of the process, just ask me!
-I know this whole tutorial might sound a bit confusing but it’s a lot easier than it sounds/looks!
-And of course, if you try this tutorial I’d love to see!
-You can email me at email@example.com or tag me on Instagram or Twitter @sweettealblog.
+If you have any questions on any parts of the process of these DIY boots, just ask me!
+If you try this tutorial, I’d love to see!
+You can email me at firstname.lastname@example.org or tag me on Instagram or Twitter @sweettealblog.

-If you don’t have time to recreate your own thigh high boots, you can shop the ones below!
+If you don’t have time to recreate your own DIY boots, you can shop the ones below!
 I found cheaper alternatives to the highly expensive Stuart Weitzman boots.